mugil0095/mugil0095/Readme.md

-# Video Classification Pipeline with Diffusion Model and CNN+LSTM
+# Pipeline for Video Classification: Utilizing a Diffusion Model for Reconstruction Error Detection and CNN+LSTM Architecture

 ## Overview